perriera/extras/README.md

     cmake -DPRODUCTION=true ..
     make
     sudo make install

+## Unit Test Cases
+After you have installed to the operating system you can run the following:

+    ./run-unittests

 ## namespace
 As of 1.2.3 the extra_ libraries are not using namespace designationas, (as of yet).